eccirc/calc-u-later/README.md

 ## About

 This project aims to replicate the functions of a basic calculator using a running total method.
-This version does not use BODMAS. git
+This version does not use BODMAS.

 ## Technologies